It’s easy to make a mistake when preparing your BAS. The key is to be aware of common pitfalls so you can avoid them.

 Make sure you take the time to stay up to date by reading the bulletin from the ATO when it comes with your quarterly BAS (instead of throwing it straight into the bin).
 The ATO also hosts free webinars from time to time.

 If you find all this too time-consuming or too difficult, the best way to prepare your BAS correctly is to engage the services of a qualified BAS or Tax Agent.

 *According to the ATO, the BAS is used to report and pay a number of tax obligations, including GST, pay as you go (PAYG) instalments, PAYG withholding and fringe benefits tax.

 The information provided here is of a general nature for Australia and should not be your only source of information.
-Please consult your tax agent, BAS agent or accountant as each small business’ circumstance will vary.
+Please consult your tax agent, BAS agent or accountant as each small business’ circumstances will vary.